microsoft/PwR-Studio/docs/tutorials/quickstart.md

    ```bash
    ./scripts/run.sh postgres
    ```
+   Note: Keep the Postgres container running in the background.
+Until you run the next command, do not stop the Postgres container.

 2. **Restore the Backup Data from PwR Studio and JB-Studio-Engine:**
    ```bash
    psql -U postgres -h localhost < scripts/backup.sql